Student Leadership Committee NPI Contest

 As part of National Athletic Training Month in March, the NATA Student Leadership Committee will once again hold its annual video contest.
 Students will have the opportunity to promote the profession of athletic training by capturing the heart of the profession on film.
-This year, videos were based on the the 2018 NATM theme “Compassionate Care for All.”
+This year, videos should be based on the 2019 NATM theme “ATs Are Health Care.”
 The contest was open to any entry-level athletic training student.
-The winning video will be honored during the 69th NATA Clinical Symposia & AT Expo.
+The winning video will be honored during the 70th NATA Clinical Symposia & AT Expo.
 Learn more about the Student Leadership Committee NATM Video Contest as well as other NATM resources offered by NATA.

 Cover Letters, Résumés, References Webinar